asierarranz/resume/README.md

 *including dates*

 # Complete list of publications
+## Artificial Intelligence
-How I used a chatbot with my students
+2018/04/01 *How I used a chatbot with my students* [Link](https://chatbotslife.com/how-i-used-a-chatbot-with-my-students-952a4979c3dc)